Are you struggling to make your mortgage payments? If so, the Home Affordable Modification Program (HAMP) may be worth considering.

 - Tax Form 506T-EZ: This document grants the mortgage company permission to request the most recent transcript of your tax return from the Internal Revenue Service.
 If you are exempt from filing federal taxes or your income is non-taxable, complete Tax Form 4506T instead.

-If you are unsure of how to submit information to your lender, refer to MHA.gov's online directory for additional guidance.
+If you are unsure of how to submit information to your lender, refer to MHA.gov for additional guidance.

 Before You Apply